eldruin/lm75-rs/README.md

 Datasheet:
 - [LM75](https://datasheets.maximintegrated.com/en/ds/LM75.pdf)

-This driver is also compatible with LM75B and LM75C: [LM75B/C Datasheet]
+This driver is also compatible with LM75A, LM75B and LM75C: [LM75B/C Datasheet]

 [LM75B/C Datasheet]: http://www.ti.com/lit/ds/symlink/lm75b.pdf

+And also at least with the devices MAX7500, MAX6625, MAX6626, DS75LV,
+and DS7505.

 ## License